Monkeypox spreading in 'cluster events,' but vaccines can help stop it, local health officials say - KESQ

 Meanwhile, Dallas County health officials have had to restrict vaccinations to “persons with actual close skin-to-skin contact with someone who has tested and confirmed positive,” Huang said.
 With more vaccine supply, “we’d be able to open it up to more persons who are of higher risk, or attended an event.”

-He added that in just over 100 doses have been administered in his county.
+He added that just over 100 doses have been administered in his county.

 The financial burden of monkeypox